mousepawmedia/standards/source/lit.rst

 Implementation
 =======================================
-MousePaw Media' **Golilocks** library (a component of PawLIB) is designed specifically for LIT in C++. **Blueshell** (upcoming in PawLIB 1.1) can be used to quickly create a run-time interface for Goldilocks.
+MousePaw Media' **Golilocks** library (a component of PawLIB) is designed specifically for LIT in C++. **GoldilocksShell** (upcoming in PawLIB 1.1) can be used to quickly create a run-time interface for Goldilocks.

 For other languages, the most important thing to remember about implementing an LIT testing framework is that all tests are executed *on-demand* by the